 Treasury Department set to phase out the penny

-The Treasury Department said it plans to stop manufacturing the penny, calling time one one of the first coins minted by the U.S. government.
+The Treasury Department said it plans to stop manufacturing the penny, calling time on one of the first coins minted by the U.S. government.

 The federal agency placed its final order for penny blanks this month, with the United States Mint slated to end manufacturing of the penny when that runs out, a Treasury official told CBS MoneyWatch.
 The blanks — flat, metal discs that the Mint turns into coins — will run out in early 2026, according to the Wall Street Journal, which first reported the news.